 What happened next can only be explained as a move of God.
 God began to bring revival on the campus of Williams College.
 Then gatherings began to spring up in the region.
 This series of revivals became known as the Haystack Revivals.
 But that was just the beginning.
 Four years later, those students formed what became known as the American Board of Commissioners for Foreign Missions.
 This organization sent many of the first Christian missionaries to India, China, and Hawaii.
 Fast forward to today– the roots of largest missions sending agency in the world, The International Mission Board of the Southern Baptist Convention can be tracked back to what God began that day in Massachusetts.

 Millions upon million of people have been impacted by the gospel because of how God used those 4 young men.
 In fact, many of the major moves of God throughout redemptive history began with young men and women.
 But, unfortunately the paradox is, statistics tell us that the least likely demographic to engage in church today are young men, and it’s not even close.
-Someone once asked Andy Stanley about the reason this phenomenon.
+Someone once asked one of today’s most trusted pastors about the reason for this phenomenon.
 He said, “The reason many young adults don’t attend church is because they’ve been to one.”
 He’s right.
 In many cases, churches are answering questions young men simply are not asking.
 I’ll bet if you think hard enough, you can think of a few right now.

 A few years ago, LifeWay Research identified key issues that young adults are dealing with.
 Their research is helpful and gives us insight into 5 questions young men are asking and your church must answer if you are going to reach them.

 1) The Community Question: Do You Know Me?